German court dismisses latest Qualcomm patent suit against Apple

 At the same time it's battling with Apple, Qualcomm is facing other suits by governments around the globe, including the US.

 The FTC and Qualcomm this month are fighting in a San Jose, California, court over whether Qualcomm has a monopoly on modem chips and harmed competition by trying to maintain its power.
-The FTC, aided by Apple and modem chip rival Intel and iPhone maker Apple, filed suit only days before Apple's suit in early 2017.
+The FTC, aided by Apple and modem-chip rival Intel, filed suit only days before Apple's suit in early 2017.
 The trial has revealed the inner workings of tech's most important business, smartphones, showing how suppliers wrestle for dominance and profit.

 The FTC will rest its case Tuesday, and Qualcomm will begin offering its defense.